darylknight/hosting-proposal/README.md

 *	IT support
 *	Email

-We can’t possibly make sure that your site is 100% secure, but if there is a breach then we reserve the right to resolve security issues at a reduced hourly rate.
+We can't possibly make sure that your site is 100% secure, but if there is a breach then we reserve the right to resolve security issues at a reduced hourly rate.
 To reduce the risk of security issues, we recommend that you take out a support contract.

 ## Email
 This contract does not include email.
 If you need an email provider, we recommend Google Apps for Business, or Zoho Email.